 - Free edition: for simple returns with no itemizations

 - Deluxe edition: Unlimited support, fully itemized deductions

 - Premier edition: For complex returns including investment portfolios

 - Self Employed edition: Tailored for small business owners

 TaxAct’s Free edition is perfect for simple tax returns without any itemizations.
 It can be used by people filing a 1040 and State return (Federal returns incur an extra fee) and aren’t claiming any deductions or credits beyond the standard ones.
-Its good, but not as feature-packed as Credit Karma Tax.
-The Basic edition is more or less the same package, but the price includes support from tax specialists for people that might need some advice on their returns.
+Its good, but not as feature-packed as Credit Karma Tax (opens in new tab).
 The Deluxe package is the most popular of TaxAct’s products.
 It comes with unlimited support from tax specialists, fully supports itemized deductions and has a plethora of extra features such as a wizard to help users work out the deductions for charitable donations.

 The Premier version is for users with more complicated tax situations, including people who own rental properties or have investment portfolios.
 This version comes with enhanced support features such as a screen sharing option for working efficiently with TaxAct’s specialists and some in-program chat support.
 Finally, the Self Employed version is the highest-end edition and includes all the features from the other packages.
 It is tailored for self employed, freelance and small business-owning users.